StephenBondor/Graphs/projects/adventure/README.md

 It is very difficult to calculate the shortest possible path that traverses the entire graph.
 Why?

-Because it's n! or something.
+Because it's n^n ... i think... or something.
 At large, p != np, and this problem is np complete.
 Meaning, essentially, that it's time complexity can not be reduced.

 My best path is 990 moves.
 Can you find a shorter path?